 In its basic form, the theory is simple.
 We must choose from a variety of possible rewarding activities.
 In choosing among them, we have an innate tendency to inordinately undervalue future events.
 We tend, then, to put off tasks leading to distant but valuable goals in favor of ones with more immediate though lesser rewards.
 3

 Piers Steel expands on that theory to say that “impulsiveness; that is living impatiently in the moment and wanting it all now” is the Achilles Heel of procrastination.”
 4

 “Overwhelmination” is almost the opposite of that.

 We can visualize the future goal.
 And we load on task after task in our attempt to reach the goal.
 Meanwhile we neglect the pedantic tasks of modern day life.

 For me it is the undervaluing the near term rewards – such as having a clean kitchen – in favor of the future goal of having a book (or books) published and being out and about as a speaker.

 There is another key characteristic of Overwhelminators.
 We tend to have many interest, many goals (both near term and future), and are usually skilled in multiple areas of our lives.
-This brings to mind one of my favorite poems of Rilke’s: “You see, I want a lot”.

 The trick for us Overwhelminators is to find the balance between ‘plunging into our depths to drink in life’ and yet learning to swim with calm sure strokes in the river of day-to-day living.